fabry-training/portal-manual-doc/doc/handbook-at/company.md

 or "consultant" one achieves the status as a fiskaltrust partner.

 ![Screenshot-AT 34](images/portal-sandbox.fiskaltrust.at/email/004.png)
-Screenshot-AT 34: Email confirmation: Activation of the fiskaltrust partner role
+Screenshot-AT 34: Email confirmation: Activation of the fiskaltrust.Partner role

 This partnership is free of charge and enables e.g. the use of the ft.service as well as various advertising media.